dsc-courses/dsc10-2022-fa/debugging.md

 ### `... object is not callable`

 This often happens when you use a default keyword (like `str` or `list`) as a variable name, for instance `list = [1, 2, 3]`.
-These errors can be tricky because they don't error on their own, but cause problems when we try to use (for example) the name `list` later on in the notebook (e.g. to convert something to a list).
+These errors can be tricky because they don't error on their own, but cause problems when we try to use the name `list` (for example) later on in the notebook.

 To fix the issue, identify any such lines of code, change your variable names to be something else, and restart your notebook.

+Python keywords like `str` and `list` appear in green text, so be on the lookout if any of your variable names appear in green!

 ### `No module named 'babypandas'`